jhwright/ActCA.now/actca-now/src/content/calls/rights.md

 ---
 topic: "rights"
-officialName: "James Thompson"
+officialName: "Kevin Kish"
-officialTitle: "Civil Rights Director"
+officialTitle: "Director, California Civil Rights Department"
-phone: "9165554567"
+phone: "9164787251"
-script: "I'm calling to demand you support the California Civil Rights Protection Act, Senate Bill 2468.
-I am a California voter in zip code [ZIP].
-We need state legislation guaranteeing reproductive rights, LGBTQ+ protections, immigrant rights, and voting access regardless of federal policy changes.
-Support SB 2468 to establish California as a sanctuary for civil liberties.
-Our residents' safety and fundamental rights depend on this.
-Vote yes on the Civil Rights Protection Act now.
+script: "I'm calling to urge Director Kish to strengthen California's position as a sanctuary for civil liberties and fundamental rights.
+As a voter in zip code [ZIP], I believe our state must lead the defense of reproductive freedom, LGBTQ+ equality, and voting access.
+Please champion the implementation of state-controlled protections that remain independent of federal shifts.
+We must ensure that every Californian is protected under our own robust legal framework.
+I support measures like SB 1174 that safeguard our democracy and protect our diverse communities from outside interference.
 Thank you."
 priority: false
-rationale: "California's progressive civil rights framework protects millions of residents from discrimination and ensures access to fundamental liberties.
-State-level rights protections create a legal firewall against federal policy changes that could strip away protections for vulnerable communities, ensuring California remains a beacon of equality and justice."
+rationale: "California's Civil Rights Department (formerly DFEH) is the first line of defense in protecting the rights and dignity of all Californians.
+As federal protections for reproductive rights and voting access are challenged, California must assert its sovereignty to codify and enforce its own higher standards.
+Strengthening state-level protections ensures that fundamental rights like marriage equality, bodily autonomy, and equal opportunity remain ironclad in California.
+By leading with a comprehensive civil rights framework, our state demonstrates that we can protect our residents independently, serving as a model for liberty and equality in 2025 and beyond."
 ---